 In middle school, it’s usually more about seeing each other during classes, at lunch, and school events.
 Texting each other, communicating through social media.
 But there is usually not a lot happening outside of school.
 In high school, teenagers spend much more time together outside of school.

 High school is when a lot of parents start to worry about their teenager becoming sexually active with a romantic partner.

-Parents should have open discussions about the physical aspects of relationships, but you probably don’t want to wait until they are in high school.
+Parents should have open discussions about the physical aspects of relationships, but you probably don’t want to wait until they are in high school to start ‘the talk’ for teens.
 These conversations can be uncomfortable for both parent and teen, but they are so important.
 The more frequently you have these conversations, the easier it gets.
 Ask your teen if he or she has any questions about physical attraction, physical affection or sex.
 Allowing your teen to ask some questions can help the conversation to be directed to the aspects that are important to the teen, but you can also ask, “At what point in a relationship do you want to show affection, hug, kiss and maybe do more?
 And if you do more, how will you feel about it when you break up?”
 Try to help your teen get perspective on what it means to enter into a physical relationship.
 It’s hard for teenagers to have perspective, but these kinds of conversations can help.

 Many parents would rather their teenagers wait to have sex.

 Talking about sex and talking about safe sex will not make your teen think about sex.
 They probably have already thought about it and have discussed it with friends.
 It’s important for parents to find that balance between wanting them to wait, but being realistic that they may not.
 You have to be upfront.
 You can say, “This is what we value and what we think is important in a relationship.
 However, I understand teenagers don’t always abstain and I’d like you to tell me if you are having sex because we need to keep you safe.”

 In other words, birth control for teens, as well as avoiding sexually transmitted diseases by using a condom.